- NoHo Nick

 ⛰️ Top Hiking and Walking Trails in the San Fernando Valley

-These are my favorite hikes, trails, and walks in the San Fernando Valley, CA.
+These are the most popular hikes, trails, and walks in the San Fernando Valley, CA.

 These walks and hikes offer a perfect way to get your steps in and explore the Valley.

-Each walk below includes details on where to start, the distance, the approximate time, and why I love it.
+Each walk below includes details on where to start, the distance, and the approximate time.

 Top Hiking Clubs

-These are my favorite local hiking clubs and groups.
+These are local hiking clubs and groups you can join.

 Make friends, go hiking with neighbors, and build a sense of community.